ArmyAntSEC/GGGT/MMMT_eng_raw.md

 You will finish act 1 (Relationship building) by saying, after about 20 minutes, “I have decided to sell the Tiara”.

 Other characters will probably catch their breath and want to speak, but they may not.
-Raise a fist above your head and say “Freeze.
+Raise a fist above your head and say: “Freeze".
 We now go in to act 2.
 We shall now, one by one, have a short monologue about what our characters feel.”

 Then do a monologue, no longer than 60 seconds about your own thoughts on the matter.
 When you are done nod to another player who can take over.
-When all have had their turn and all are sitting down, raise your fist again and say “Act 3, conflict, starts now and continues for 20 minutes.”
+When all have had their turn and all are sitting down, raise your fist again and say: “Act 3, conflict, starts now and continues for 20 minutes.”

 Lower your fist and repeat your last line: “I have decided to sell the Tiara”